 Ohcount is available in the default repositories in Debian and Ubuntu and its derivatives, so you can install it using APT package manager as shown below.

 All you have to do is go to the directory where you have the source code that you want to analyze and ohcount program.

 Say for example, I am going to analyze the source of code of coursera-dl program.

 $ cd coursera-dl-master/

 Here is the line count summary of Coursera-dl program:

-Alternatively, mention the complete path directly like below.
+You can also mention the complete path of the directly like below.

 $ ohcount coursera-dl-master/